friyiajr/friyiajr/README.md

 I'm Dan!
 A software engineer based out of Toronto who is passionate about React, React-Native, Flutter and pretty much anything front end 😄

 - 🔭 I’m currently working on Mobile and Web projects at TribalScale!
-- 🌱 Learning to improve my Vim-Fu
+- 🌱 Learning how to build native apps with Swift and make React Native animations with ReAnimated 2
 - 💬 Ask me about Bluetooth Low Energy, C++ and highly optimized mobile apps
 - 📫 Send me an [email](dfriyia@gmail.com)
 - ⚡ Fun fact - I am a huge fan of Super Smash Bros.
 Ultimate!